alex-antonison/PFAS-Automated-Quantitation/README.md

 The purpose of this project is to streamline the processing of PFAS Quantitation Steps.
 For details around these steps, please see this [Powerpoint Presentation](https://uflorida-my.sharepoint.com/:p:/g/personal/camden_camacho_ufl_edu/EaVbQvErEnNKpVYSX4BhQ-EB34x2tahj1mSEbT9KeP13_Q?rtime=REwgXe8f20g).

+For an overview of the different steps in the calculations, please reference the [LogicFlow.Rmd](./docs/LogicFlow.Rmd) file that includes notes and a process flow of each step of the calculations.

 ## Dev Setup

 ### R Setup